r1-prototype-studies/NodeProjects/README.md

 4. Install request module using the below command
     ``` bash
     npm install request
+5. Sign up in Heroku
+6. Install Heroku cli
+7. Open powershell and enter the below command
+    ``` bash
+    heroku login
+8. Open Git Bash and run the below commands to generate ssh and register it in local machine.
+    ``` bash
+    ls -a -l ~/.ssh
+    ssh-keygen -t rsa -b 4096 -C "emailaddress"
+    eval "$(ssh-agent -s)"
+    ssh-add
+    cat ~/.ssh/id_rsa.pub
+9. Register the ssh key in github &rarr; https://github.com/settings/keys
+10. Run the below command in Git bash
+    ``` Bash
+     ssh -T git@github.com
+11. Enter yes if this prompt comes up &rarr; "The authenticity of host 'github.com (140.82.113.3)' can't be established."
+12. Enter the below command in powershell
+    ``` bash
+    heroku keys:add
+    heroku create r1-weather-application
+13. After changing the start script in packages.json, run the below command to start the application.
+    ``` Bash
+    npm run start
+14.

 ## Modules used
 | Sl No. | Module Name | Module Type | Purpose                                                                        |